 Now we’re talking.
-Made of cashews, this milk has a creamy, nutty flavor making it another possible substitute for almond milk.
+Made of cashews, this milk has a creamy, nutty flavor making it another possible almond milk alternative.

 It’s much closer to almond milk based on consistency.
-However, it is a little sweeter and has a less earthy flavor than almond milk.
+However, it is a little sweeter and has a less earthy flavor.
 From a nutrition standpoint, cashew and almond milk are incredibly similar.
 Both are low in calories and fat.

 On its own, cashew milk is excellent as a coffee creamer for cooking soups or sauces and even for enjoying alone in a glass.
-In most recipes, cashew milk can be substituted for almond milk at a 1:1 ratio.
+In most recipes, you can use it as a substitute at a 1:1 ratio.

 6. Oat Milk

-Oat milk has been somewhat popular recently, making it an easy substitute for almond milk.
+Oat milk has been somewhat popular recently, making it an easy substitute.
 It has a thicker consistency since it is made from oat flour blended with water.

 They are both high in nutrients, though oat milk is creamier.
 In addition, it has a neutral flavor that tastes a little like almond milk.
 As a result, it’s subtle enough that you won’t notice it in dishes.